Connecting to an Ancient Civilization

 It should be noted that other excavations and archaeological studies by the museum’s archaeologists have occurred for decades at other Egyptian sites.
 The Met’s Department of Egyptian Art began in 1906.

 In 2014, the museum began planning and developing the concept for an exhibition based on the archaeological evidence from the King Senwosret site, and the idea for the models emerged.

 A 3D CAD model was the first step.
-Computer modeling was developed and refined over the course of a year, according to Street, resulting in the creation of a NURBS-based wire-frame virtual model of the archaeological site in a 1:1 scale.
-This 3D virtual model provides the opportunity for visualizing the entire, full-scale pyramid complex as it was nearly 4,000 years ago.
+Computer modelling was developed and refined over the course of a year, according to Street, resulting in the creation of a NURBS-based wire-frame virtual model of the archaeological site in a 1:1 scale.
+This 3D virtual model provides the opportunity for visualising the entire, full-scale pyramid complex as it was nearly 4,000 years ago.

 A Traditional (and Digital) Solution